bevy-cheatbook/bevy-cheatbook/src/contributing.md

 own derivative work based on your contributions.
 I will license it consistently with the rest of the book; see: [License](./introduction.md#license).

-## Style Guidelines

-Aim for simplicity and minimalism.
-Do not include things irrelevant to getting the point across.

-"Perfection is achieved not when there is nothing more to add, but when there is nothing more to remove."

-Don't forget to point out potential gotchas and other relevant practical considerations.

-Try to use the most common/standard terminology and keywords, to make things easy to find.
-Don't come up with new/extra terminology of your own.

-Avoid repeating information found elsewhere in the book, prefer linking to it instead.

-### Code Style

-Avoid long lines of code, to keep it readable on small screens.

-Use reasonable formatting that does not deviate much from the common conventions used by the Rust language community.
-If deviating from those standards allows for the code to be presented better in the context of the book, then doing so is preferable.

-Please do *not* use `rustfmt`.
-Code should be manually formatted for best presentation in the book.

-### Text Style

-Make it easy to read.

-- Be brief.
-Try to cover all important information without verbose explanations.
-- Prefer simple English with short sentences.
-- Avoid information overload:
-  - Split things into short paragraphs.
-  - Avoid introducing many (even if related) topics at the same time.
-  - Cover advanced usage separately from the basics.